 Dispur Subdivision - Kamrup Metro, Assam

 Dispur is an administrative subdivision in the Kamrup Metro district of Assam, India.
-It includes various villages governed through Gram Panchayats and is a key part of the district's rural administration.
-Dispur is the main town for most villages within the subdivision.
+It includes various villages governed through Gram Panchayats and forms part of the district's rural administration.
 The nearest railway station is situated at Guwahati, while the nearest airport is Lokpriya Gopinath Bordoloi International Airport, located at an approximate aerial distance of 14.7 km.

 List of Villages in Dispur Subdivision